canozzel/GuardBox/hardware/README.md

 # hardware
-This folder contains the ESP32 firmware and circuit diagram.
+This folder contains the ESP32 firmware